 What's next

-Check out the batch mode notebook for more examples.
+- Check out the Batch API notebook for more examples.